mwrnd/vivado-risc-v/README.md

 Nexys Video is several times less expensive, academic discount is avaialble.
 It supports up to 2 cores, up to 50MHz clock speed.

 Nexys A7 100T is least expensive supported board.
 It has small FPGA and only 128MB RAM, barely enough to run Linux on a single core RISC-V at 50MHz.

+Innova-2 Flex supports 4 64-bit RISC-V cores, up to 62.5MHz clock speed, and 4GB RAM, but no physical Ethernet or SD Card.
+RISC-V UART, Ethernet, and RAM are accessible over PCIe XDMA.
+No external connections other than JTAG are required.
+Vivado 2021.2 is currently supported.

 ## Workstation
 [Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended.